 Rather than insisting on her original arrangement, this wise mom decided to make a kitchen-area cabinet her “school cupboard.”
 This saved her from constantly traveling back and forth from kitchen to basement and back again.

-You can follow the same principle, too.
-The nearer your school items are to school, the more time you’ll save.
-(Discover more ideas for setting up an effective homeschool classroom.)
+You can follow the same principle!
+In summary, the nearer your school items are to school, the more time you’ll save.

 Children can help slap together a lunchtime sandwich, stir oatmeal for breakfast, and do a host of other culinary responsibilities.

-Even preschoolers can feel empowered to help mommy pick out and wash fruits or vegetables (with perhaps a towel or mat below to catch the water!).
+In addition, even preschoolers can feel empowered to help mommy pick out and wash fruits or vegetables.

 Ideas and suggestions abound on making household chores an integral part of your home economics course!